James Rowe (footballer, born 1983): King's Lynn Town

 In May 2025, Rowe was appointed manager of the National League North side King's Lynn Town on a long-term agreement.
 On 24 September 2025, Rowe's resignation was accepted following an incident at the club's training ground.
 Rowe was said to have been headbutted in front of his own players.

 Personal life

 As of 2024, Rowe has a partner, two sons and lives in Derbyshire.
 He has a Sports Science Master's degree from Nottingham Trent University and a UEFA A coaching license.
 In 2024, he completed a master's course in sports directorship, his third qualification of that level.

 In November 2022, Rowe pleaded not guilty to the November 2021 allegation of sexual assault.
 He was found not guilty following a trial in October 2024.

 In September 2025, Rowe was arrested by Norfolk Police on two counts of alleged sexual assault following his departure from King's Lynn Town.
+He was released on bail.